 The time line for lifting of food grains from the godown is vary from 1st day of the Preceding quarter and it will supplied up to last week of the allocation quarter according to the availability of godown facility.
-Every districts has its own lifting calendar.
+Every district has its own lifting calendar.
 Districts get indent from Assistant Directors of Taluk Panchayat before 10th of the respective month and lifted before 25th of that month ensuring the allocation of food grains does not gets lapsed.
 Implementation schedule is followed by the KFCSC authorities and the district level stake holders.
-Recently the report was carried out, regarding quality of the food grains supplied by the KFCSC in one of the districts.
-From some schools opinions were collected and disseminated the result showing that the food grains (Dal, Salt, Wheat, Oil,) supplied by the KFCSC is good and free from the complaints.